numidium/dfu-mods/FlatReplacer/readme.txt

 (DriveLetter):\Users\(UserName)\AppData\LocalLow\Daggerfall Workshop\Daggerfall Unity
 ...for errors.
 I don't know where that is on OSes that aren't Windows.
 Sorry.

-Conflicts between replacements are reported to the log file.
-Search "FlatReplacer" in Player.log to see if any conflicts occurred.
+Errors that occur when parsing or using replacement objects are reported to the log file.
+Search "FlatReplacer" in Player.log.

 4. Credits